HowDoIGitHelp/autoslides-pandocfilter/README.md

 If a path cannot be resolved based on the output file directory, then the said path is considered an external url or absolute path.

 Here's an example of applying arguments to the filter.
+To pass arguments to the filter, you must apply the filter directly on the AST.
-Here the markdown is converted to `json` and the resulting `json` is piped to the filter with arguments, transformed `json` is then piped to a pandoc transformation back to the format `markdown-simple_tables-multiline_tables-grid_tables`.
+In the example below, the markdown document is converted to `json` using `pandoc` and the resulting `json` is piped to the filter with arguments.
+The transformed `json` is then piped to a pandoc transformation back to the format `markdown-simple_tables-multiline_tables-grid_tables`.

 ```bash
 pandoc -t json test.md | \